The light at the end of the tunnel is not an on-coming train!

 Running with Percy.

-Sometimes we need to run with our friend Percy.
 Running with Percy produces a hope that does not disappoint.
-It’s important to faint not; to not grow weary and never give up.
+It’s important we faint not, and do not grow weary.

 Trials of life show us what we are made of.
 Trials reveal our metal.
 They test our metal.